Is Crawling a Milestone?

 And yes, some babies might have skipped crawling and turned out “just fine.”
 But if we can set our babies up for future successes by not skipping this milestone, then why not try?

-If you’re reading this and your little one did skip crawling- it’s ok.
+If you’re reading this and your little one did skip crawling- we have some good news:

 Previous